tirthoo7/NursdCodindAssignement/README.md

 Algorithm:

-  1.While taking an input we maintain 2 thinf
+  1.While taking an input we maintain 2 things

     1.1 inDegree of all nodes -> int a[]